Elena Kats-Chernin: Career

-She has won numerous music composition prizes in Australia, and her pieces are regularly broadcast on ABC Classic FM radio.
-In 2009, Kats-Chernin was commissioned by the National Museum of Australia to write a piece for orchestra called Garden of Dreams, named for one of the architectural features of the museum, which premiered at the museum the same year.
+She was commissioned to write a piece, Page Turn, for the 2000 Sydney International Piano Competition.
+In 2009, Kats-Chernin was commissioned by the National Museum of Australia to write Garden of Dreams, an orchestral piece named for one of the architectural features of the museum, which premiered at the museum the same year.
+Kats-Chernin's other works include Charleston Noir for solo piano, Rockhampton Garden Symphonies with Mark Svendsen for solo voices, mixed choirs and orchestra, and Wild Swans (ABC Classics) a collaboration with choreographer Meryl Tankard.